-Buildings 40 years
+Buildings and improvements 7-40 years

-Improvements 15-40 years
+Improvements other than buildings 7-30 years

 Automobiles and trucks 5-7 years

 Machinery and equipment 3-10 years

-Infrastructure 20 years
+Infrastructure 15-30 years

 Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
 The City does not have any such items that qualify for reporting in this category.